Pete767/Adopt-able2/README.md

-# Petfinder
+# Adopt-able

-Petfinder is a website built with react js to search for pets available for adoption in Canada.
+Adopt-able is a website built with react js to search for pets available for adoption in Canada.
 This website is built using react hooks, redux, redux toolkit & tailwind css with data from the PETFINDER API.